fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 Before to warp the image I also applied a mask in order to select the region of the interest.
-The mask is applied by means of the method region_of_interest() implemented in the cell number 6 of the ntotebook.
+The mask is applied by means of the method region_of_interest() implemented in the cell number 6 of the notebook.
 The result of the warp procedure on a test image is the following:

 ![alt text](https://github.com/fvmassoli/CarND-Advanced-Lane-Lines-P4/blob/master/output_images/pipeline_result_images/warp_image.jpg "Warp image")